Topological holography, quantum criticality, and boundary states: Topological holography and the sandwich construction

 where $M_{a,b}$ is the modular invariant matrix.
 And define a state corresponding to the CFT boundary condition:

 By taking the inner product $\ip{\mathcal{A}}{\Psi}$, we recover the partition function Eq.~\eqref{eq:cftz}.

 The bulk of the sandwich is not unique.
 Consider a topological order $\mathcal{Z(C)}$ on a solid torus with an insertion of an anyon $\alpha$ and the boundary being a RCFT.
 The partition function of the system is given by $Z_{\alpha}$.
-Suppose there is another MTC $\mathcal{Z(C')}$ which has a gapped domain wall with $\mathcal{Z(C)}$.
-Now we create a pair of gapped domain walls $I$ and $I^{-1}$ such that the bulk in between $I$ and $I^{-1}$ is the MTC $\mathcal{Z(C')}$.
-We then move the domain wall $I$ along the non-contractible $S^1$ direction and annihilate with the domain wall $I^{-1}$ from the other side.
-The bulk is now given by the new topological order $\mathcal{Z(C')}$.
+It is possible to change the bulk to another MTC $\mathcal{Z(C')}$ such that $\mathcal{Z(C)}$ and $\mathcal{Z(C')}$ are related by the anyon condensation.
+Suppose $\mathcal{Z(C)}$ is a ``child" topological order obtained from $\mathcal{Z(C')}$ through the anyon condensation.
 The original anyon $\alpha$ inserted in the middle in general becomes some linear combination of the anyons in $\mathcal{Z(C')}$:

 where each entry in $B_{\alpha,\mu'}$ is a non-negative integer, which is sometimes called a branching or a tunneling matrix\cite{Lan2015,Hung2015,Zhao2023}.
 This implies the following relations between the partition functions: